Regularized Periods and the global Gan-Gross-Prasad conjecture : The case of $U(n+2r) \times U(n)$: Introduction

-After the formulation of both original and refined GGP conjectures, Wei Zhang was the first who made a breakthrough toward the GGP conjectures.
-Using the relative trace formula of Jacquet and Rallis \cite{JR}, he proved the original and refined GGP conjectures for the co-rank $1$ hermitian unitary groups, i.e. $U(n+1) \times U(n)$ under two local assumptions (\cite{W1,W2}).
-Those two local assumptions arise when one applies a simple version of Jacquet-Rallis relative trace formula.
-The first condition has now been completely dropped in his recent joint work \cite{BLZZ} with R. Beuzart-Plessis, Y. Liu and X. Zhu.
-However, the second condition, which forces $BC(\pi_1) \boxtimes BC(\pi_2)$ to be cuspidal, is seemingly hard to remove because it requires the fine spectral expansion of the relative trace formula of Jacquet-Rallis, which appear quite afar as of now.
-Using an idea similar to that of Wei Zhang, H. Xue \cite{Xue1, Xue2} proved the original and refined GGP conjectures for the co-rank $0$ skew-hermitian unitary groups, i.e. $U(n) \times U(n)$, under the two local assumptions similar to those of W. Zhang.
-On the other hand, inspired by the construction of the regularized period integral of Jacquet, Lapid, Rogawski \cite{JLR, LR}, Ichino-Yamana \cite{IY} and Yamana \cite{Y} invented regularized period integrals for co-rank 1 hermitian unitary groups, i.e. $U(n+1) \times U(n)$ and for co-rank 0 metaplectic--symplectic groups, i.e. $Mp(2n) \times Sp(2n)$ respectively.
-By computing the regularized period integrals involving certain residual Eisenstein series, they proved the (i) $\to$ (ii) direction of the original GGP conjecture in such low co-rank cases without any local assumption.
+After the formulation of both the original and refined GGP conjectures, there has been huge progress towards the low co-rank (i.e., co-rank $\le 1$) GGP conjectures until recently.
+Wei Zhang was the first who made a breakthrough toward the low co-rank GGP conjectures.
+Using the relative trace formula of Jacquet and Rallis \cite{JR}, he proved the original and refined GGP conjectures for the co-rank $1$ hermitian unitary groups, i.e., $U(n+1) \times U(n)$ under two local assumptions (\cite{W1,W2}).
+Shortly thereafter, following a similar idea of W. Zhang, H. Xue \cite{Xue1, Xue2} proved the original and refined GGP conjectures for the co-rank $0$ skew-hermitian unitary groups, i.e., $U(n) \times U(n)$, under the similar local assumptions.
+Those two local assumptions arise when one applies a simple version of the Jacquet--Rallis relative trace formula.
+The first condition has now been completely dropped in a recent stunning work of R. Beuzart-Plessis, Y. Liu, W. Zhang and X. Zhu \cite{BLZZ}, which proves the original and refined GGP conjectures for $U(n+1) \times U(n)$ in the stable case.
+However, to remove the second condition, which forces $BC(\pi_1) \boxtimes BC(\pi_2)$ to be cuspidal, was regarded very hard for a long time because it would require the fine spectral expansion of the Jacquet--Rallis relative trace formula.
+Subsequently, in a brilliant contribution \cite{BPCZ}, R. Beuzart-Plessis, Pierre-Henri Chaudouard and M. Zydor settled the original GGP conjecture and refined GGP conjectures for $U(n+1) \times U(n)$ across all endoscopic cases circumventing the fine spectral expansion of the Jacquet--Rallis relative trace formula.
+Including the powerful tools developed in \cite{BLZZ}, their proof combines many results concerning the Jacquet--Rallis relative trace formula in a very clever way.
+As a consequence, the original and refined GGP conjectures for $U(n+1) \times U(n)$ have been completely settled.
+However, it is not clear whether such an approach using the Jacquet--Rallis's relative trace formula is available for other classical groups other than unitary groups.